Don’t like plain kefir, even though you know it’s good for you?

-- Kefir Cheese – This is much like yogurt cheese, where the whey has dripped out, leaving a thicker consistency that is spreadable like cream cheese.
-You can season it with herbed seasoning salt, herbs, or anything else you fancy, and then spread it on bread, biscuits, etc. (See directions here – steps 1 and 2 of probiotic potato salad.)
+This is much like yogurt cheese, where the whey has dripped out, leaving a thicker consistency that is spreadable like cream cheese.

-- Probiotic Potato Salad – The secret to this probiotic potato salad is the kefir cheese used in the dressing.
+The secret to this probiotic potato salad is the kefir used in the dressing.
 It is a tangy, delicious potato salad that everyone in my family loves!

-- Veggie Dip – Season up the kefir cheese (from the probiotic potato salad) and make a dip out of it.
+Season up kefir cheese (see method above!) and make a dip out of it.
 Just some homemade herbed seasoning salt is all it takes.
+(Pictured at top.)

 5. Ice Cream